bsrobinson/MediaLife/README.md

 - **Family viewing modes** (coming soon)

 The second element to MediaLife is the way it can hook into your MediaLibrary.
 I will show you what files you have and allow you to play the files on your media server running [VLC](https://www.videolan.org).
-It will also use PirateBay to obtain new files and automatically delete them after marked as watched.
+It will also use PirateBay or Knaben to obtain new files and automatically delete them after marked as watched.

 ## Running MediaLife